e-s-l/game-of-life/README.md

-Aiming for another crack at tkinter.
+# Quick Practice for Refreshig Languages

-But for now just trying to implement a basic command line interface version of Conway's game of life in python (another language would've been more interesting)
+A minimalist command line representation of the most basic version of Conway's Game of Life.